Ccosmin23/House-Rental-Management/README.md

 `javafx-sdk-16`

-Check House-Rental-Management\images folder to see the GUI
+Check House-Rental-Management\`images` folder to see how GUI looks